lfVelez/LIBRERIAS/Menu_SVN.md

 Now that everything is ready:
 1. [Download the pre-made preference file](https://github.com/Altium-Designer-addons/scripts-libraries/raw/master/Menu_SVN/DefaultPreferences_with_SVN_menu.DXPPrf) wherever you want on your drive.
 1. Open Altium Designer and click DXP > Preferences.
-1. Use the bottom button "Import" to select the previously downloaded preference file.
+1. Use the bottom button "Load" to select the previously downloaded preference file.
 1. Deselect all options but "System > Customizations" like in the screen capture below and click OK.
 1. Restart Altium Designer and open a Schematics or PCB file to see the new menu.